davidecarneiro/multiflow/README.md

 Each App in MultiFlow follows a modular design.
 You define the logic; MultiFlow takes care of the plumbing — connecting topics, injecting config, managing deployment, and storing results.
 This makes it easy to reuse and remix logic across different data streams or use cases.

 > 💡 Whether you're printing sensor values or detecting drift using a statistical test — you're always following the same structure.
 That's the power of Apps.

+---

+## ⚡ Quick Start Guide

+🚧 _Still under construction...
+Coming soon!
+Stay tuned for step-by-step guidance to get your first simulation and App running in no time!_

 ## Acknowledgments